Minimalist Living Tips For Healthy Cell Phone Use In Everyday Life

 Make More Time for Good Friends and Family

-As a Minimalist, I believe I should pay special attention to making more time-work things I consider important in my life.
-There are times when cell phone use lessens the quality of special times in our lives.
-We should be mindful of that.
+As a Minimalist, I believe I should pay special attention to making more time work for things I consider essential in my life.
+Cell phone use can sometimes lessen the quality of special moments in our lives, and we should be mindful of that.

 Loved ones should not have to wait for you to check social media, email, or text to get your undivided attention.
-Loved one’s quality time with you should not be lessened by you involuntarily checking your cell phone every ten minutes.
+Involuntarily checking your cell phone every ten minutes should not lessen their quality time with you.

-Most of all avoid accepting phone calls when spending quality time with good friends and family no matter how hard they try to convince you it would not be a problem.
+Most of all, avoid accepting phone calls when spending quality time with good friends and family, no matter how hard they try to convince you it is not a problem.

-Believe it or not, there are times it would be better to turn your phone off or put it away to fully enjoy experiences with good friends and family.
+Believe it or not, there are times it would be better to turn your phone off or put it away to enjoy experiences with good friends and family fully.

 Give it a try.
 You can do it.